tamslo/gitlab-issue-automation/README.md

 A helper will create standup meeting notes on the day of the `prepare-standup` recurring issue, if the issue exists and no notes exist yet.
 All issues that were updated between the last standup meeting note and the current one will be included as a list to help filling out the table (included as template).

-Currently, the setup is adapted to write to a group wiki of the group given in `constants.WikiProjectID` – this is not pretty and should be part of a config, but this should be refactored later.
+Currently, the setup is adapted to write to a group wiki of the group given in `constants.WikiProjectID` – this is not pretty and should be part of a config, but this should be refactored later (use `GROUP_WIKI_ID` CI Variable).